souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Integration of summary data from GWAS and eQTL studies predicts complex trait gene targets - Zhu et al. Nature Genetics 2016](https://pubmed.ncbi.nlm.nih.gov/27019110/)

     - SMR method - summary statistics based MR.
-    - A genetic variant (for example, a SNP) is used as an instrumental variable to test for the causative effect of an exposure (for example, gene expression) on an outcome (for example, phenotype).
+    - A genetic variant (for example, a SNP) is used as an instrumental variable to test for the causative effect
+        - of an exposure (for example, gene expression)
+        - on an outcome (for example, phenotype).
+    - Discusses about:
-    - Discusses about causality (Causal variant -> Transcription -> Phenotype), Pleiotropy (Causal variant is independently associated with transcription and phenotype), and linkage (two causal variants are independently associated with transcription and phenotype).
+        - causality (Causal variant -> Transcription -> Phenotype),
+        - Pleiotropy (Causal variant is independently associated with transcription and phenotype),
+        - and linkage (two causal variants are independently associated with transcription and phenotype).
     - HEIDI method - distinguishes pleiotropy from linkage.
-Smaller HEIDI value - higher probability of linkage.
+        - Smaller HEIDI value - higher probability of linkage.
     - Testing linakge is equivalent to testing whether there is a difference between effect size estimated using the top cis-eQTL and using any other significant SNP.

 [Integrative approaches for large-scale transcriptome-wide association studies - Gusev et al. Nature Genetics 2016](https://pubmed.ncbi.nlm.nih.gov/26854917/)